groue/GRMustache/Articles/WhyMustacheFilters.md

     filterExpression : expression WS? '(' WS? expression WS? ')'

-It contains left-recursive rules, and may thus be rejected by many parsers.
+My apologies: it contains left-recursive rules, and may thus be rejected by many parsers.

 The following state machine is much easier to implement.
 It reads one character after the other, until it reaches the *VALID*, *EMPTY*, or *INVALID* state: